No items found.

 Alex:

-“Nights pay almost $15 more an hour.
-To be fully transparent, my pay is $121.73 an hour with a $14.92 night shift differential.
+“Nights pay almost $15 more an hour in CA. To be fully transparent, my pay is $121.73 an hour with a $14.92 night shift differential.
 Plus, I’ve always worked nights - it’s my rhythm. ”

 Q: How did you develop this idea and plan?